-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies

+- capital

+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

+companies, e.g. fo

+a transition to a

+- by investee

+companies, e.g. for

+a transition to a

+green economy.

+operational

+expenditure (OpEx)

+reflecting green

+operational activities

+of investee companies.